rickstaa/stable-learning-control/docs/source/usage/running.rst

 .. option:: --verbose_vars, --logger_kwargs:verbose_vars

     :obj:`list`.
-A list of variables you want to log to the std_out.
+A list of variables you want to log to the stdout.
 By default, all variables are logged.

 .. important::